-- Entry via air, land and sea ports is suspended from 22 December 2020 for a week. - International passenger flights have resumed, subject to government approval of each flight. - Entry is suspended by land sea and air for all individuals, except Omani citizens and residents and citizens of the Gulf Cooperation Council (GCC) countries. - Latest travel protocols, effective 10 December: - A COVID-19 PCR test before departure is no longer required. - GCC nationals, residents with valid residence permits and passengers with valid visas are permitted to enter Oman without prior approval. - Travellers who are not Omani citizens, GCC nationals or passengers with a free treatment card are required to have an international health insurance covering at least one month of COVID-19 treatment expenses. - All travellers are subject to COVID-19 PCR testing on arrival, subject to a fee of OMR 25 (includes the fitting of a tracking wristband for all Omani citizens and passengers staying longer than 7 days).
+- The suspension of entry via air, land and sea-ports is lifted. - Latest travel protocols, effective 29 December: - All travellers are required to present a certified negative result of a PCR test conducted at least 72 hours prior to the scheduled travel. - GCC nationals, residents with valid residence permits and passengers with valid visas are permitted to enter Oman without prior approval. - Travellers who are not Omani citizens, GCC nationals or passengers with a free treatment card are required to have an international health insurance covering at least one month of COVID-19 treatment expenses. - All travellers are subject to COVID-19 PCR testing on arrival, subject to a fee of OMR 25 (includes the fitting of a tracking wristband for all Omani citizens and passengers staying longer than 7 days).
 Children under the age of 15 are exempt.
 The test must be pre-booked through https://covid19.emushrif.om. - All travellers must download Tarassud+ and HMushrif apps before arrival and complete registration here. - Travellers staying for 1-7 days must self-isolate until they receive a negative test result, which will be sent to the Tarassud+ app within 24 hours. - Travellers staying for more than 7 days must self-isolate for 7 days, at the end of which they must perform another PCR test.
-If this test is negative, they can resume their daily life.
+If this test is negative, they can leave self-isolation and resume their daily life.
 If it is positive, they must remain in quarantine for ten further days from the day of this test. - These rules apply retroactively in respect of those who arrived in the country during the last 7 days and who are required to self-isolate and then perform a PCR test no earlier than 7 days after the date of their arrival. - Travellers under the age of 15 are exempt from the tracking bracelet and PCR test requirements.